The Washington Guide to Section 8 Housing

 Washington Waiting List for Section 8 Housing

-Due to high demand, long waitlists for Section 8 in Washington are common across the state.
-In the state's major metropolitan areas such as Seattle, the waitlist can be so long that housing authorities close it to new applicants.
+- In the state's major metropolitan areas such as Seattle, the waitlist is sometimes closed to new applicants.
 The typical wait time just to get selected from the list ranges from 1-3 years in large cities.

-In other parts of Washington, average wait times on open Section 8 lists also top 2 years.
 To get on the list, applicants must submit information on income, family size and rental needs when applications are open.
-Some housing authorities use lottery systems to randomly select applicants when vouchers become available.
+Some applicants, such as those with disabilities or elderly individuals, may receive priority.
 Given the long waits, it is advisable for applicants in need of housing assistance to get on Section 8 waitlists in Washington as soon as possible.

 Is Emergency Housing Assistance Available in Washington?